ictvoip/ictvoip-docs/docs/source/admin/servers.rst

  /home/$user/tmp/ictvoip_fusionPBX_module-release-1.3.2_PHP7.4-8.1.zip

 |
- After uploading and uncompressing your the packe copy the files from
+ After uploading and uncompressing your package copy the files from

 ::